Jean Dawson

-David Sanders (born December 22, 1995), better known by the stage name Jean Dawson, is a Mexican-American experimental pop musician.
-Since 2018, he has released four albums and over a dozen singles via his own record label P+, and toured across the US and Europe with artists including Brockhampton.
+David Sanders (born December 22, 1995), better known by the stage name Jean Dawson, is a Mexican-American musician.
+Since 2018, he has released five albums and over a dozen singles via his own record label P+.
+He is known for blending a wide variety of genres, ranging from pop, rock, hip-hop, and more, though his sound is most frequently summarized as experimental pop.

 Early life

 Dawson was born David Sanders on December 22, 1995, in San Diego, California, and grew up in Tijuana, Mexico, (Note: It has been claimed that Dawson was born in Tijuana but he has called this a common misconception.) and Spring Valley, California.
 He is of mixed heritage, with an African-American father from Long Beach, California, and a Mexican mother from Sinaloa.
 His mother learned English by listening to West Coast hip hop.
 He would cross the border to San Diego every day since he went to elementary school there, requiring him to wake up at 3 a.m.
 He would spend those long bus rides listening to a wide variety of music, including grunge, hip hop, Britpop, new wave, and rock en español.
 In an interview with MTV's Patrick Hosken, Dawson described himself in school as having never been "the popular kid in school", instead "the kid in the library with one friend.
 And we'd sit, we'd talk every day about the internet and what we saw on the internet."

 Dawson grew up in a musical family, with his parents' interest in each other's culture having been what connected them.
 This led him to deciding he wanted to make a career out of music at age 13.
 Growing up in poverty meant he couldn't afford his own instruments, so he would take the bus to a local Guitar Center every day after school and practice piano there.